IshitaSrivast/ipfspubsubApp/README.md

 ## Code Breakdown
 The node1-api has serv.js file that contains functions:
 - `function nodeConnect` to create IPFS node and connect it to the browser
-- `function nodeConnect`for peer discovery and connection
+- `function peerConnect`for peer discovery and connection
 - `function subscribe` takes a topic as an argument and uses pubsub.subscribe to recieve messages relate to the topic.
 - `function send` takes message as and uses pubsub.publish to send messages related to the topic.